COVID-19, inflation and other cost pressures are starting to impact the budget for the gold mine IAMGOLD is building near Gogama.

 Close by the pit is a sister deposit dubbed Gosselin.
 Last October, the company posted a first-time resource estimate for Gosselin of 3.35 million ounces of indicated gold and 1.71 million ounces as inferred.
 More favourable drill results were released at the end of December, suggesting there's great potential to grow the resource there with more drilling to come in 2022.

-Besides working on this project, IAMGOLD runs mines in Burkina Faso, in Suriname and southwestern Quebec with its Westwood Gold Mine between Rouyn-Noranda and Val d’Or.
+Besides working on this project, IAMGOLD runs mines in Burkina Faso, in Suriname and northwestern Quebec with its Westwood Gold Mine between Rouyn-Noranda and Val d’Or.